-Secti ion Agreed Upon Procedure Status Result of Procedure j) Ensuring the finance Company has an appropriate succession plan for key management personal.
-Complied Board approved Succession Plan and Policy guideline is in place.
-And in the process of developing Succession Plan for other KMPs k) Meeting regularly with the key management personnel to review policies, establish lines of communication and monitor progress towards corporate objectives.
-Complied CEO is represented at the Board, IRMC and IT Steering Committees.
+Section n Agreed Upon Procedure Status Result of Procedure j) Ensuring the finance Company has an appropriate succession plan for key management personal. e Complied Board approved Succession Plan and Policy guideline is in place.
+And in the process of developing Succession Plan for other KMPs k Meeting regularly with the key managemen personnel to review policies, establish lines o communication and monitor progress towards corporate objectives. f CEO is represented at the Board, IRMC and IT Steering Committees.
 CEO attends the Audit Committee upon invitation.
-Key Management Personnel are invited as and when the need arises by the Board or the Committee to explain matters relating to their areas of functions.
-I) Understand the regul Understand the regulatory environment.
+Key Management Personnel are invited as and when the need arises by the Board or the Committee to explain matters relating to their areas of functions. ľ Understand the regulatory environment.
 Complied All new CBSL directions issued by the Central Bank have been submitted to the Board by the Compliance Officer and approved thereof.
-A summary of returns are presented to the board by the Compliance Officer at each board meeting. m) Exercising due diligence in the hiring and oversight of external auditors.
-Complied Company's Articles of Association reveals that there is a process for hiring of external auditors at their AGM.
+A summary of returns are presented to the board by the Compliance Officer at each board meeting. r n) Exercising due diligence in the hiring and oversigh of external auditors. t Complied Company's Articles of Association reveals that there is a process for hiring of external auditors at their AGM.
 Oversight of external auditors is carried out by the Board Audit Committee.
 The process on engaging with external auditors is included in the Audit Committee Charter under Authority & Responsibility.
-The board shall appoint the Chairman and the Chief Executive Officer and define and approve the functions and responsibilities of the Chairman and the Chief Executive Officer.
-Complied Board has appointed a Chairman and a CEO.
-Functions and responsibilities of the Chairman have been defined in the Corporate Governance Policy.
-Company has completed defining the functions and responsibilities of the CEO. to seel circu Boa prof dire re shall be a procedure determined by the Board enable directors, upon reasonable request to k independent professional advice in appropriate umstances at the finance Company's expense.
-The rd shall resolve to provide separate independent ressional advice to directors to assist the relevant ctor(s) to discharge the duties to the finance npany.
-Complied Procedure manual of the company contains with a section providing the procedures on seeking independent professional advice by directors at company expense.
+E he board shall appoint the Chairman and the Chie xecutive Officer and define and approve the functions 5 Board has appointed a Chairman and a CEO. nd responsibilities of the Chairman and the Chie executive Officer. f Functions and responsibilities of the Chairman have been defined in the Corporate Governance Policy.
+Company has completed defining the functions and responsibilities of the CEO. t s c E F There shall be a procedure determined by the Board on enable directors, upon reasonable request to eek independent professional advice in appropriate ircumstances at the finance Company's expense.
+The Board shall resolve to provide separate independent professional advice to directors to assist the relevant lirector(s) to discharge the duties to the finance Company. t Procedure manual of the company contains with a section providing the procedures on seeking independent professional advice by directors at company expense.